dreampiggy/ImageIOAPNGTest/README.md

 # What for

-I found that Image/IO framework support [APNG](https://en.wikipedia.org/wiki/APNG) image format from iOS 8 and macOS 10.10.
-However, it seems that the implementation on macOS only contains issue to correctlly decode some valid APNG.
+I find that Image/IO framework support [APNG](https://en.wikipedia.org/wiki/APNG) image format from iOS 8 and macOS 10.10.
+However, it seems that the implementation on macOS contains issue to correctlly decode some valid APNG.

-I find the some valid APNG files(You can check in Chrome for Mac broswer), which the binary files contains multiple `fdAT` chunk between animation frames may cause macOS parse failed.
+Some valid APNG files(You can check in Chrome for Mac broswer), which the binary files contains multiple `fdAT` chunk between animation frames may cause macOS parse failed.
 However, it works from iOS 8 to iOS 11.
 Only the chunk only contains one `fcTL` and `fdAT` each frame can be decoded.

 This does not respect to the APNG specification which allow multiple `fdAT` trunk between frames.
 The specification is here : [APNG_Specification](https://wiki.mozilla.org/APNG_Specification)